Flad Architects: Flad & Associates

-Flad & Associates first designs were churches and residential homes throughout the Madison, Wisconsin area, and St. Bernard's Church was the first church designed by the firm.
+Flad & Associates first designs were churches and residential homes throughout the Madison, Wisconsin area, and St. Bernard Catholic Church was the first church designed by the firm.
 Another prominent building Flad designed was the Erickson Home for the Madison Small Homes Bureau, which was recognized by Architectural Forum magazine in 1936.
 Flad designed the Madison Catholic Association Clubhouse constructed in 1938 at 15 East Wilson Street, later known as the Diocese of Madison Chancery Building.

 In the 1950s and 1960s Flad grew from a local practice to a regional practice and began specializing in higher education and healthcare projects throughout the Midwest.
 That specialization continues today on a more national scale.
 Early projects included Beloit Memorial Hospital in Beloit, Wisconsin, and the University of Wisconsin-Madison, Edward Burr Van Vleck Mathematics Building.
 Flad also designed the Parker Pen Company World's Fair Pavilion for the 1964 New York World's Fair.

 In the late 1970s and early 1980s, the firm made a conscious decision to expand their experience designing hospital labs into a more global science and technology lab specialization designing corporate offices, data centers, training centers, and science and technology laboratories.
-Flad's first research laboratory project was the USDA Dairy Forage Science Center.

 In 1985 Joe Flad, son of John Flad, sold the practice to five of his employees, transforming Flad & Associates into an employee-owned firm.
+In 2008 the firm changed its name from Flad & Associates to Flad Architects.

+Services and Market Sectors

+According to its website, Flad specializes in the planning and design of innovative facilities for knowledge-based organizations in health, academic, and science.
+Its services include architectural design, interior design, planning and consulting, sustainable design, structural engineering, adaptive reuse and renovation, and landscape architecture.
+Working primarily with science-based organizations, Flad’s experience with specialized building types includes laboratory planning, pharma and biomanufacturing, agricultural research facilities, hospitals and clinics, medical education, and veterinary medicine.
+Flad’s planning and consulting services include space utilization studies, strategic master planning, and post-occupancy evaluations.